dappnode/DAppNodeDocs/docs/user-guide/ui/access/local-proxy.md

 # Note

-When you use the local network proxy you are limited to the admin UI dashboard at `dappnode.local` and cannot access any other UI's such as Prysm, Avalanche, Mysterium, DMS, etc.  You must use VPN (preferably Wireguard) or the DAppNode's own WiFi hotspot to access those pages.
+When you use the local network proxy you are limited to the admin UI dashboard at `dappnode.local` and cannot access any other UI's such as Prysm, Avalanche, Mysterium, DMS, etc.  You must use a VPN (preferably Wireguard) or the DAppNode's own WiFi hotspot to access those pages.

 ## Enable/Disable from UI